 There is no way you can make a stable income through blogging.
 There will be some months when you’ll do exceptionally well and make a good amount of money.
 But there will be a few months where your income would be not even close to the expectations.
 It’s sturdy, and that is the dark truth of blogging.

 It is a lonely pursuit

 I have gone for hours to days working all alone in my room without uttering a single word to anyone.
 And if you get into it, you also have to go through it.
 This loneliness becomes a part of a blogger’s life.
-Unless you are planning to rent a co-working space or spend your days in coffee shops.
+Unless you are planning to rent a fully equipped co-working space in a busy city like Melbourne or spend your days in coffee shops.